 - Be very careful about how you treat “no-data / missing data”

-Now that you have learnt from my experiences and will soon enough try them out for yourselves.
+Now that you have learned from my experiences and will soon enough try them out for yourselves.
 Just keep in mind that before you start charting, take a step back and ask yourself what are the main questions you want to answer.
 Choose the right chart type that is best for finding specific patterns and gain possible new insights into your data.
-Most importantly, remember that the charts don’t need to be complicated and that in fact, the simplest charts are often our best solutions.
+Most importantly, remember that most times, simple charts offer the best solutions.